SUDS-CMU/site/src/content/projects/riverfront.md

 Develop a predictive model to forecast future trail usage, to inform maintenance planning and support grant applications.
 For instance, if trail usage for a new section is planned to be high, then that data could be used to justify funds for using a more durable surface type.

-#### Deliverables include:
+#### Deliverables include

 - Analyze historical data from Ecocounter and gather relevant data such as weather (temperature, precipitation), events, and geography
 - Identify relevant features that can influence trail usage, such as day of the week, holidays, proximity to urban centers, accessibility improvements, and regional events.
 - Choose suitable predictive modeling techniques to predict trail usage of new areas.
 Potentially collaborate with the visualization team to map these predictions.